-We have helped our clients address a variety of issues, opportunities, and challenges; although often highly inter-related, case are categorized by these business issues:
+We have been fortunate to support our clients address a variety of business situations, issues, opportunities, and challenges.
+These client engagement cases may resonate with you and your organization; although highly inter-related, case are categorized by our three core service areas:

 Transforming Clinical Operations

 A Clinical Operations organization from a global biopharmaceutical company entered into a strategic partnership with a leading CRO (contract research organization).
 Currently, it was outsourcing clinical operations to many vendors, while industry trends were shifting toward single strategic partners, which can eliminate multiple processes, drive consistent approaches, eliminate duplication, and increase responsiveness to industry/regulatory requirements.
 This case represented a major strategic shift, a major operating model change, and the creation of new centers of excellence; all of which resulted in significant